TwilioDevEd/call-tracking-node/README.md

 [Create a new TwiML app](https://www.twilio.com/console/voice/twiml/apps) and use its `Sid` as the `TWILIO_APP_SID` environment variable wherever you run this app.

-See the end of the "Local development" section for details on the exact URL to use in your TwiML app.
+You'll configure the exact URL to use in your TwiML app in the ["Try it out"](#try-it-out) section of this application.

-Once you have created your TwiML app, [configure your Twilio phone number](https://www.twilio.com/help/faq/twilio-client/how-do-i-create-a-twiml-app).
-If you don't have a Twilio phone number yet, you can purchase a new number in your [Twilio Account Dashboard](https://www.twilio.com/console/phone-numbers/search).

 ## Local development

-First you need to install
+### Prerequisites

+To run this project locally, you'll need to install:
   - [Node.js](http://nodejs.org/) which should also install [npm](https://www.npmjs.com/).
   - [MongoDB](https://docs.mongodb.com/manual/administration/install-community/)
   - [ngrok](https://ngrok.com/download)

+### Setup

 1. First clone this repository and `cd` into its directory:
     ```bash